ultravideo/kvazaar/README.md

                                          0: only first picture is intra
                                          1: all pictures are intra
                                          2-N: every Nth picture is intra
+              --vps-period <integer> : Specify how often the video parameter set is re-sent.
+[0]
+                                         0: only send VPS with the first frame
+                                         1: send VPS with every intra frame
-          -r, --ref <integer>        : Reference frames, range 1..15 [3]
-              --no-deblock           : Disable deblocking filter
+                                         N: send VPS with every Nth intra frame -r, --ref <integer>        : Reference frames, range 1..15 [3] --no-deblock           : Disable deblocking filter
               --deblock <beta:tc>    : Deblocking filter parameters